jgneff/openjdk/README.md

 Build automation tools and integrated development environments (IDEs) usually require the location of a Java Platform, often with a corresponding `JAVA_HOME` environment variable.
 These tools invoke the JDK programs directly using their absolute paths on your system.

 When the programs are invoked directly, they run outside of their strictly-confined container and in your system's environment like any normal program.
 They have the same access to your system as the user account that runs them, and they depend on having their supporting libraries installed on your system.
-This is not how you're supposed to run Snap packages, but it works when the correct system dependencies are present.
+This is not how you're supposed to run a Snap package, but it works when the correct system dependencies are installed.

-Specifically, when invoked directly from their absolute paths, the commands in the OpenJDK Snap package require Linux kernel version 3.2.0 or later and GNU C library (glibc) version 2.27 or later.
+Specifically, when invoked directly from their absolute paths, the commands in the OpenJDK Snap package require Linux kernel version 3.2.0 or later and GNU C library (glibc) version 2.29 or later.
 The following commands will show the versions of the kernel and C library on your system:

 ```console
 $ uname -r